psycopg/psycopg/docs/from_pg2.rst

 Other differences
 -----------------

-When the connection is used as context manager, at the end of the context the connection will be closed.
+- When the connection is used as context manager, at the end of the context the connection will be closed.
 In psycopg2 only the transaction is closed, so a connection can be used in several contexts, but the behaviour is surprising for people used to several other Python classes wrapping resources, such as files.

+- `cursor.callproc()` is not implemented.
+The method has a simplistic semantic which doesn't account for PostgreSQL positional parameters, procedures, set-returning functions.
+Use a normal `~psycopg3.Cursor.execute()` with :sql:`SELECT function_name(...)` or :sql:`CALL procedure_name(...)` instead.

 What's new in psycopg3